C-ffeeStain/Hangman/README.md

 pip install -r requirements.txt
 ```
 4. You're finished!
 Now, you can execute the main file by running `py src/main.py` while in the Hangman folder.

+## P-Bug Builds
+Probably Buggy, or P-Bug for short, builds are special versions of the program that are untested, so they most likely contain bugs.
+Feel free to download these, but please report any bugs to this link.